Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Introduction

+{ The proposed tracing, ranking, and valuation tools based on the Shapley value facilitate translating complex DER interactions into more useful information for DSOs.
+Conventional OPF models consider a single snapshot of the aggregated flexibility provision for a given P-Q operating point (only the optimal combination of flexible units).
+Given the complexity of the optimal flexible unit dispatch, such models can underestimate contributions by some critical flexible units, e.g., units that perform flexible power swaps to alleviate network constraints.
+In this regard, the proposed game-theoretic formulation captures both the individual contributions of flexible units to flexibility requests and all possible combinatorial effects of joint flexibility provision, providing a comprehensive ranking of the units’ value.} The applicability of the proposed framework is demonstrated through extensive simulations for a well-known 33-bus radial test system.

-\begin{itemize} \item A novel framework is introduced for tracing, ranking, and pricing flexible power in distribution networks.
-It enables characterising flexibility with several metrics derived from the cost-minimising OPF models, while the combinatorial nature of the flexible power provision is reflected through the cooperative game formulation.
-The framework can be used by DSOs to identify the most critical flexible units or remunerate units for participating in the flexibility services provision. \item It is demonstrated that flexible units exhibit nonlinear complex behaviour when providing aggregated flexibility in ADN.
+The research gap in the literature and the contributions of this work are further highlighted in the Appendix, which provides a mapping of the most relevant references and research directions.
+Specifically, the paper makes the following contributions: \begin{itemize} \item A novel framework is introduced for tracing, ranking, and valuating aggregated flexible power in distribution networks.
+The framework brings together full AC OPF models for radial networks and a cooperative game formulation, which enables estimating contributions of flexible units to aggregated network flexibility and to each separate flexibility request.
+It can be used by DSOs to identify the most critical flexible units or remunerate units for participating in the flexibility services provision. \item It is demonstrated that flexible units exhibit complex nonlinear behaviour when providing aggregated flexibility in ADN.
 Some units can be required to shift their power output rapidly to perform active network management and voltage control.
+A nonlinearity metric is proposed to identify operating regions with rapid nonlinear changes in the flexible unit dispatch, which DSOs may want to avoid.
 The flexible power swap phenomenon is discovered, which happens when different units simultaneously produce and consume flexible power to alleviate network constraints and maximise network flexibility.
-This behaviour poses challenges for both operation and pricing of flexible units. \item The simulations illustrate that the game-theoretic approach to flexible unit pricing (economic surplus allocation according to the Shapley value) can be advantageous over the classical cost-minimising approach: units get additional incentives to participate in the flexibility market and declare their maximum capability at a lower cost.
+This behaviour poses challenges for both the operation and pricing of flexible units. \item It is shown that, in the context of aggregated flexibility valuation, the Shapley value can be used as a mechanism that inherently includes availability and delivery (utilisation) payments for flexible units.
+The inclusion of both the optimal unit dispatch and units' potential contributions in the remuneration mechanism can give additional incentives for units to declare their maximum capability at a lower cost.

 \end{itemize}